QuadPiece/openings-helper/README.md

 # openings-helper
-Openings.moe batch downloader
+A simple command-line openings.moe batch downloader.

+## Requires
+* Python 2.7+ or 3+.

+Created and tested with Python 2.7 and 3.

 ## Features

-* Video search and listing
+* Video search and listing.
-* (Batch) download
+* (Batch) download.

 ## Usage

-**Created for Python 3**

-`python main.py` or `python3 main.py` depending on distribution.
+`python main.py` or `python3 main.py` depending on your Python version.
 Details will be displayed.

-## Known issues

-* Videos with special unicode signs will crash it.
-* Argument handling is pretty horrible, but sorry.
-I'm new to this.